-The Limb reconstruction service treats a wide variety of conditions including complex trauma, bone infection, post-traumatic deformities, limb and joint reconstruction, and limb lengthening.
+The Limb Reconstruction Service treats a wide variety of conditions including complex trauma, post-traumatic deformities, limb and joint reconstruction, limb lengthening and bone infection.

 This includes the use of fine wire frames, Precice nails and cabling systems.

 It can be accessed directly through admission to the Major Trauma Centre or via a complex lower limb referral from another centre.

 The service works closely with the bone infection and plastics teams and collaboratively with the wider multidisciplinary team based at Addenbrooke’s Hospital.

 Non-urgent advice: Patients can access this service in two ways

 - Directly or as a trauma transfer to Addenbrookes’ Hospital from another hospital as a result of an accident needing urgent specialist treatment